 Of course, you and your spouse will need to work together throughout the collaborative process.
 It helps to be on good terms with each other, or at least be willing to let a communication specialist help you work on your communication skills.
 Keep in mind that collaborating to split assets in divorce should be approached in the best interests of everyone involved since the goal is a mutually beneficial outcome.

 While it can be difficult to discuss financial matters, you won’t be doing yourself any favors by avoiding these conversations.
-Take time to consider what you hope to achieve when you decide how to divide the marital assets in divorce.
+Take time to consider what you hope to achieve when you decide how to divide the marital assets in a divorce.
 Prioritize valuable items and financial accounts so you can identify what’s most important to you.
 This way, you won’t waste time discussing items that don’t mean as much.
 This will also help you identify items you’re willing to exchange with your spouse for items you really want.

 Learn More About How to Split Assets in Divorce Using the Collaborative Process